Sport Coaching & Development

 Study abroad is extremely beneficial to personal and professional development and research has shown that worldwide employers value graduates with intercultural awareness and global competences.

 There is a strong emphasis on placement learning and developing the practical skills relevant to the modern sports coaching and development industries.
 Excellent industry links provide work-based learning opportunities and offer links to attainment of coaching qualifications.
+Students have undertaken placements with a wide range of sports coaching and development organisations in Ayrshire and beyond through our partnerships with local authorities, sports governing bodies, schools and professional and community clubs.

 of BSc Sport Development students are in work or study 6 months after completing their degree